cakephp/docs/en/controllers.rst

     .. note::

-        The built-in ORM's TableRegistry is the connected by default.
+        The built-in ORM's TableRegistry is connected by default as the 'Table' provider.

 Controller Attributes
 =====================